yuvadm/yuv.al/src/content/pages/now.md

 subtitle: What I'm doing now
 ---

-What I'm focused on right now (updated regularly).

-## Work

-Currently working on exciting projects in software development, focusing on building scalable applications and exploring new technologies.

-Today I'm working on the new version of yuv.al, using Astro 5 and TailwindCSS 4.

-## Learning
+## Homepage Refresh

-Diving deep into modern web frameworks and cloud architecture.
-Always curious about the latest developments in the tech world.
+Pushing a new update to this homepage based on Astro.js.
+Moving from the previous DIY Pythonic setup to a more modern stack.
+The new architecture provides better performance, cleaner code organization, and improved developer experience.

-## Side Projects
+## Namekit

-Building some interesting open source tools and experimenting with new ideas.
-Check out my projects page for more details.

-I'm also working on a new project - Namekit.
+Working on [Namekit](https://namekit.appp) as my main product - an AI-based domain name search engine, with availability checking and brand name generation.
+It's designed to help entrepreneurs, marketers, and developers find the perfect domain names for their projects.

+## Agentic Coding Experiments

+Diving deep into experimentations with agentic coding and AI-assisted development.
+Exploring how AI agents can augment the development workflow, from code generation to testing and deployment.
+Currently testing various approaches to human-AI collaboration in software engineering.

-## Life
+## Life with Two Small Kids

-Enjoying the balance between coding, reading, and exploring new places.
-Always up for good conversations about technology and life.
+Navigating the beautiful chaos of life with two small children.
+Learning to balance focused development work with family time, optimizing for both code quality and dad duties.
+Finding that parenting has surprisingly improved my project management skills and ability to work efficiently in short bursts.

 ---

-This is a [now page](https://nownownow.com/about), inspired by Derek Sivers.
-Last updated regularly.
+*This is a [now page](https://nownownow.com/about), inspired by Derek Sivers.*